bdowdell/bdowdell.github.io/portfolio.markdown

 		<div class="content">
 			<h4>SonicPredict</h4>
 			<p>
 				SonicPredict is a Flask API that serves a fitted ML-model from which users can predict sonic well logs.
-The fitted model comes from my entry to the 2020 SPWLA PDDASIG Machine Learning Contest and consists of an ensemble of XGBoost, PCR regression, & KNN regression.
 			</p>
 			<button>Readmore</button>
 		</div>